coverclock/com-diag-obelisk/README.md

     cd gpsd
     scons timeservice=yes nmea0183=yes prefix="/usr/local" pps=yes ntpshm=yes netfeed=yes
     sudo scons install

+Install the files in the overlay directory in the corresponding places in the file system.
+I could give you a command sequence to do this, but I encourage you to do it by hand so you understand how your system files are being modified.

 These user IDs in /etc/passwd may be required by the GPS daemon and the NTP daemon; Obelisk runs as root.
 Change the user ID values as necessary.